Skip to main content

 OIDC token exchange - Rucio JupyterLab extension configuration

-The Rucio JupyterLab extension configuration documentation can be found on the JupyterLab Extensions section.
+The configuration of the Rucio JupyterLab extension can be found in the eponymous extension section.

-To use OIDC tokens as the authentication method for the extension, the Jupyter server needs to exchange an access token with the IdP.
-This would need to be
+To use OIDC tokens as the authentication method for the extension, the Jupyter server (i.e., the user session) needs to exchange an access token with the IdP.
+To do so:

 VRE hub.extraConfig configuration for the OIDC token exchange: